 Our board of trustees has adopted Guidelines that address significant issues of corporate governance and set forth procedures by which our board of trustees carries out its responsibilities.
-Among the areas addressed by the Guidelines are the composition of our board of trustees, its functions and responsibilities, its standing committees, its PRO advisory committee, trustee qualification standards, access to management and independent advisors, trustee compensation, management succession, trustee orientation and continuing education and the annual performance evaluation and review of our board of trustees and committees.
+In March 2018, our board of trustees approved and adopted updates to the Guidelines to (i) implement a new trustee resignation policy as described under "Majority Vote and Trustee Resignation Policy" below and (ii) add a description of the role, responsibilities and election of the Lead Independent Trustee.
+In addition, among the areas addressed by the Guidelines are the composition of our board of trustees, its functions and responsibilities, its standing committees, its PRO advisory committee, trustee qualification standards, access to management and independent advisors, trustee compensation, management succession, trustee orientation and continuing education and the annual performance evaluation and review of our board of trustees and committees.
 The Guidelines are available for viewing on our website at www.nationalstorageaffiliates.com.
 We will also provide the Guidelines, free of charge, to shareholders who request it.
 Requests should be directed to Tamara D. Fischer, our executive vice president, chief financial officer and secretary, at National Storage Affiliates Trust, 5200 DTC Parkway, Suite 200, Greenwood Village, CO 80111.